DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 If the characters enter **Walter’s Crypt**, read:

 <div class="description">
 <p>Swollen, bloody cysts cover the walls of this crypt like tumors.
 From time to time, they pulsate and burst, streams of pus oozing down to collect on the floor.
-In the distance, you can hear an infant's quiet whimpers.</p>
+Each time they do, you can hear an infant's quiet whimpers, which are swiftly quieted by the sound of distant humming.</p>
 </div>

+Players who have previously read or heard the song recognize the melody of the humming as *Waltz for Klara.*

 As the players approach **Gustav’s Crypt** and **Elisabeth’s Crypt**, read: